 The Allegany County Board of Commissioners is using a combination of relief funds and state grant funding to invest $1 million to bring wireless Internet access to several underserved areas.

 Worcester County has committed $4.6 million of its funds to expanding broadband and contributing to the county's firefighting department, as part of a plan to incent Internet Service Providers to improve connectivity in the region.
 So far, Worcester County Commissioners have voted unanimously to allocate $820,000 of those broadband expansion funds to the Maryland Broadband Cooperative.
+County Commissioners have allowed Talkie Communications to apply for a federal infrastructure grant to bring broadband to residents in rural areas.
+The grant requires a 10 percent match ($2 million if the county were to recieve the requested amount), which would come from the county’s American Rescue funding.

 Mayor Brandon Scott considers broadband to be one of three top spending priorities for Baltimore's $641 million in Rescue Plan funds.